Standard decomposition of expansive ergodically supported dynamics: Weak quasigroups and expansive ergodically supported automorphisms

 Furthermore, for any $(x,y)\in\Omega$ it follows that

 \end{proof}

-Note that we can get the weak quasigroup operation in the previous theorem as being associative if, and only if, $(X,T)$ is ergodically aperiodic.
-In fact, if $(X,T)$ is not ergodically aperiodic then $(Y,S)$ is also not ergodically aperiodic.
-On the other hand, if $S$ would be an expansive and ergodic automorphism for some group operation, then from Theorem 1(iv) in \cite{kitchens} we could get that $(X,T)$ is topologically conjugated to a full shift, which would contradict that $(Y,S)$ was not ergodically aperiodic.
+Note that the weak quasigroup operation $\bullet$ constructed in the proof of the previous theorem can be associative if, and only if, $(X,T)$ is ergodically aperiodic.
+In fact, if by contradiction we suppose $(X,T)$ is not ergodically aperiodic and $\bullet$ is associative, then $(Y,S)$ is also not ergodically aperiodic and the operaton $*$ will be a group operation.
+But $Y$ is an irreducible shift space, and from Theorem 1 (iv) in \cite{kitchens} it implies that $Y$ shall be topologically conjugate to a full shift and therefore it is ergodically aperiodic, a contradiction.
+Conversely, if $(X,T)$ is ergodically aperiodic, then we can take $Y$ as a full shift and define $*$ being a group operation, and thus $\bullet$ will be associative.

+We remark that when $(X,T)$ has even ergodic period, due to Lemma \ref{finiteQuasiGroup}, if there exists a topological weak quasigroup operation for which $T$ is an automorphism, then the correspondent quasigroup operation on $Y$ cannot be construct as the product of a quasigroup operation on the full shift $\{0,1,\ldots, N-1\}^\Z$ with a quasigroup operation on the finite set $\{0,1,\ldots, B-1\}$, as we made in the proof of Theorem \ref{entropia->operacao}.
+Therefore, if exists, such quasigroup operation on $Y$ shall be a sliding block code $\Theta:Y\times Y\to Y$ of code size $k\geq 2$ (in the proof of Theorem \ref{entropia->operacao} $\Theta$ is a sliding block code of code size 1).

+On the other hand, the condition on the topological entropy of $(X,T)$ is a sufficient condition which is used to allow us to construct a topological quasigroup operation on the shift space $Y$ for which $S$ is an automorphism.
+In fact, the results of \cite{kitchens} and \cite{Sobottka2007} state that we can define $k$-block group operations or 1-block quasigroup operations on $Y$, only if $\mathbf{h}(S)=\log(N)$ for some integer $N$.
+However, it is not known if there exists some $k$-block quasigroup operation, with $k\geq 2$, on a shift space with topological entropy $\log (\lambda)$ for a non-integer $\lambda$.
+In the same way, it is not clear if there is some restriction on the topological entropy of $(X,T)$ for the existence of a weak topological quasigroup operation on $X$ for which $T$ is an automorphism.

+Observe that $(Y,S)$ has a unique maximum-entropy measure, which is also the unique maximum-entropy measure of $(\tilde{Y},S)$.
+Since $(\tilde{X},T)$ and $(\tilde{Y},S)$ are topologically conjugated, then $(\tilde{X},T)$ also has a unique maximum-entropy measure, which is also the unique maximum-entropy measure of $(X,T)$.

-The next theorem give sufficient conditions to decompose the dynamics of $(X,T)$ in terms of $T$-invariant weak subquasigroups.
+The next theorem gives sufficient conditions to decompose the dynamics of $(X,T)$ in terms of $T$-invariant weak subquasigroups.